jghoman/ccoss-airflow-workshop-2019/en/dev_env_en.md

 ## macOS / Unix / Linux Setup

 The last packages you need to install are gnu getopt and gstat.
-If you are in macOS, and have homebrew installed (if not, please install it following these [instructions]()) you can run `brew install gnu-getopt coreutils` Finally, you will add the package folder to your path via:
+If you are in macOS, and have homebrew installed you can run `brew install gnu-getopt coreutils` Finally, you will add the package folder to your path via:
 ```
 echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~ .bash_profile
 . ~/.bash_profile